 • Columbia Protocol askers include medical staff, chaplains, mental health counselors, financial counselors, attorneys, service members, and veterans.

-• Askers conduct assessments through private interactions and systematically at VA hospitals and clinics, military medical care facilities, behavioral health programs, substance abuse programs, and sexual assault services locations.
+• Askers conduct screening through private interactions and systematically at VA hospitals and clinics, military medical care facilities, behavioral health programs, substance abuse programs, and sexual assault services locations.

 Schools